j-gardner/arconix-portfolio/readme.txt

-=== Plugin Name ===
+=== Arconix Portfolio ===
 Contributors: jgardner03
-Tags: arconix, portfolio
+Tags: arconix, portfolio, quicksand
-Requires at least: 3.2
+Requires at least: 3.4
-Tested up to: 3.4.1
+Tested up to: 3.5.1
-Stable tag: 1.1
+Stable tag: 1.2

 Arconix Portfolio allows you to easily display your portfolio on your website.